 - Add raspberries to the bottom of 2 jars.
 Top with the oat mixture (fill each jar ¾ of the way).
-Add 1 tbsp of peanut butter to each jar, then top with the remaining oat mixture.
+Add 1 tablespoon of peanut butter to each jar, then top with the remaining oat mixture.
 Cover and place in the fridge overnight (or at least 4 hours).

 - When serving, top with additional raspberries, peanut butter and peanuts.

 This post may contain affiliate links.
 If you click on one and make a purchase I will receive a small percentage of the sale.
 Please know I would never link a product unless I have personally used it and loved it!